Professor of Health Policy

 In articles on insurance, Dr. Hemenway described a general reason why low-risk individuals often buy insurance, and coined the term “propitious selection.”
 Recent economic studies have focused on empirically determining which goods are more and less positional (e.g., bought largely to “keep up with the Joneses”).
 An early statistics article, Why Your Classes are Larger than Average, has been anthologized in various mathematical collections.

 Dr. Hemenway has written five books.
 Industrywide Voluntary Product Standards (1975) describes the role of voluntary standards and standardization in the U.S. economy.
 Monitoring and Compliance: the Political Economy of Inspection (1985) describes the importance of inspection processes in ensuring that regulations are followed, and the reasons the system often fails.
 Prices and Choices (3rd edition) (1993) is a collection of twenty-six of his original essays applying microeconomic theory to everyday life.

-Private Guns Public Health (2006) describes the public health approach to reducing firearm violence, and summarized the scientific studies on the firearms and health.
+Private Guns Public Health (2006, 2017) describes the public health approach to reducing firearm violence, and summarizes the scientific studies on the firearms and health.